yichenshen/TEACH/README.md

 ####Website Sources

- - Templates for topbars, footers etc can be copied over from `index.html`.
+ - Templates are found in `/templates`, containg resource includes, headers and footers
  - Materialize reference can be found [here](http://materializecss.com/).
  - Internal resources can be found in `/resources`
  - External resources can be found in `/bower_components`